alertlogic/ci_lambda_checks/README.md

     }
 },
 ```
-This allows the index.handler to iterate through and execute any checks marked as ```"enabled": true``` to build a custom check library based on your deployment strategy.
+This check configuration allows the index.handler to iterate through and execute any checks marked as ```"enabled": true``` to build a custom check library based on your deployment strategy.

-##Building for AWS
+##Create a build for AWS
+To create a build for AWS:
-run ```npm run build``` to create a versioned, distributable zip artifact with optional (but encouraged) automatic deployment.
+1. Run ```npm run build``` to create a versioned, distributable zipped artifacts with optional (but encouraged) automatic deployment.
 This artifact is properly packaged to upload directly to AWS Lambda and work with the default configuration.

+2. (Optional) If you wish to update the version numbers.
-run ```npm run release``` to update the version
+Run ```npm run release``` to update the version

+3. (Optional) If you have no chosen automatic deployment.
-Upload that zip to Lambda
+Upload the resulting zipped artifacts to Lambda

 ###Test Security Group Event
 ```